-- Students may wear casual clothing while participating in classroom experiences: The following are prohibited: - o Tight fitting clothing that leads to exposure of breasts, midriff, and buttocks - o Excessive rips in jeans that expose upper legs and groin areas - o "Short" shorts and mini skirts - o Pajamas and pajama pants - o Clothing items with inappropriate logos/ sayings. - O Shoes should be worn at all times.
+- Students may wear casual clothing while participating in classroom experiences: The following are prohibited: - Tight fitting clothing that leads to exposure of breasts, midriff, and buttocks. - Excessive rips in jeans that expose upper legs and groin areas. - "Short" shorts and mini-skirts. - Pajamas, pajama pants, and slippers. - Clothing items with vulgar and/or offensive logos, images, or sayings. - Shoes should be worn at all times.